ikunetwork/WhitePaper/README.md

 <img width="900" alt="IKU Network Utility" src="https://github.com/ikunetwork/WhitePaper/raw/master/IKU%20Network%20Utility.png">

-IKU strives to achieve  for the `permissionlessLicense` to be created and traded in liquid fashion, ultimately accelerating the path to medicine and drug discovery.
+IKU strives to achieve  for the `permissionlessLicense` to be created and traded in a fungible, liquid fashion, ultimately increasing the return in lifespan per unit of time conducted in research.
 The following Network Economy and Tokenization sections explain how to achieve such a license.

 ## The Network Economy
 The IN combines the wisdom of crowds with the wisdom of science thru participant communication, capital and data exchange.
 The following tools will give life to the IN: `researchTarget`, `devTools`, Request for Proposals `RFP`, and the `permissionlessLicense`.